 Leading SOC Providers in Australia

-Australian businesses have access to world-class managed SOC services from providers like Affinity MSP, which offers:
+Australian businesses have access to world-class managed SOC services from leading managed services providers like Affinity MSP, which offers comprehensive managed IT services including:

 - 24/7/365 Security Operations Centre monitoring